 Before you begin

-This tutorial presupposes that you already have a working OVHcloud Managed Kubernetes cluster, and you have deployed there an application using the OVHcloud Managed Kubernetes LoadBalancer.
-If you want to know more on those topics, please look at the using the OVHcloud Managed Kubernetes Load Balancer documentation.
+This tutorial assumes that you already have a working OVHcloud Managed Kubernetes cluster, and you have deployed an application on it using the OVHcloud Managed Kubernetes Load Balancer.
+If you want to know more on those topics, please look at the Using the OVHcloud Managed Kubernetes Load Balancer documentation.

 The problem